 “To her cave came, year after year, people from all quarters to consult the recluse whose fame had spread to distant places, and, knowing the respect in which Hindus hold such a character as Maji, we may be certain that she endured no real personal want or hardship in her old age, but passed her declining years honoured by her co-religionists, and in as much comfort as might be consistent with her ascetic professions or her self-denying simplicity would accept.
 A portrait of this lady, reproduced from a wood engraving, stands at the commencement of the chapter.”

 The “yoga” mentioned in the quotes above is of course Raja Yoga, the noble spiritual Yoga of Hinduism, as opposed to Hatha Yoga, which is physical Yoga.
-The latter is thoroughly discountenanced by the Masters behind the Theosophical Movement, as well as by all philosophically minded and truly wise Hindus, including the great Adi Shankaracharya himself (founder and codifier of the Advaita Vedanta branch of Hinduism) who at times spoke quite strongly against the breath suppression techniques known as pranayama and the many different bodily postures or asanas.
+The latter is thoroughly discountenanced by the Masters behind the Theosophical Movement, as well as by numerous philosophically minded and truly wise Hindus, including the great Adi Shankaracharya himself (founder and codifier of the Advaita Vedanta form of Hinduism) who at times spoke quite strongly against the breath suppression techniques known as pranayama and the many different bodily postures or asanas.

-We learn more, both about the high spiritual status of HPB and also about Maji herself, from a letter written in January 1880 by Damodar K. Mavalankar (see the introduction to the article Salvation from Christianity for more about Damodar) to William Quan Judge (see the important article Who was William Quan Judge? for more about him), one of the three main co-founders of the Movement, who had stayed behind in New York to look after Theosophy in the USA.
-Damodar writes…
+We learn more, both about the high spiritual status of HPB and also about Maji herself, from a letter written in January 1880 by Damodar K. Mavalankar (see the article Damodar and The Hall of Initiation for more about him) to William Quan Judge (see the important article Who was William Quan Judge? for more about him), one of the three main co-founders of the Movement, who had stayed behind in New York to look after Theosophy in the USA.
+Damodar writes . . .

 “The next day came “Maji” (who never speaks of herself but as “This body”) to see Madam, and I alone was then with them, as Col. Olcott and Mrs Gordon had gone with Swamiji to see the girls’ school.
 I then gathered from what she said that she had been first in the body of a Fakir who, upon having his hand disabled by a shot he received while he passed the Fortress of Bhurtpore, had to change his body and choose the one that was now “Maji.”
 A girl about seven years of age was dying at that time and so, before her death, this Fakir had entered her body and taken possession of it.
 “Maji” is not therefore a woman but a real Hindu Fakir in the body of a woman.
 It is but one by one that I gathered all these particulars.